GraphicsGlossary/graphicsglossary.github.io/contribution.md

 Example:

->## Sparse Octree
+{: .admonition }
+**Sparse Octree**:\
->An **octree** is a tree data structure where each node has 0 or 8 children generally used to divide a volume into 8 sub-volumes.
+An **octree** is a tree data structure where each node has 0 or 8 children generally used to divide a volume into 8 sub-volumes.
 A **Sparse Octree** is an octree where only nodes containing data are stored, and empty nodes are not allocated in memory.

 <small>*The octree page already exists, but it doen't hurt to repeat a bit of information here.*</small>